 |/?||Displays help at the command prompt.|

-If the string you want to search for contains quotation marks, you must use double quotation marks for each quotation mark contained within the string (for example, "This ""string"" contains quotation marks").
+If the string you want to search for contains quotation marks, you must use double quotation marks for each quotation mark contained within the string (for example, """This string contains quotation marks""").

-If you omit a file name, find acts as a filter, taking input from the standard input source (usually the keyboard, a pipe (|), or a redirected file) and then displaying any lines that contain String.
+If you omit a file name, this command acts as a filter, taking input from the standard input source (usually the keyboard, a pipe (|), or a redirected file) and then displays any lines that contain string.

 You can type parameters and command-line options for the find command in any order.

-To search your hard disk to find and display the file names on drive C that contain the string "CPU", use the pipe (|) to direct the output of the dir command to the find command as follows:
+To find files names in a directory that contain the string CPU, use the pipe (|) to direct the output of the dir command to the find command as follows:

-dir c:\ /s /b | find "CPU"
+dir c:\temp /s /b | find "CPU"